Skip to content

 Tackling risk in rural Africa

 It shouldn’t matter where you work or what you do.
 You should expect to go home unharmed.
 Sadly, this is not the case for many – especially women in emerging economies in the informal sector.
-That's why we're working with our global partners to improve conditions for women in four hard-to-reach communities, with the ultimate aim of saving lives.
+That's why we're working with our global partners and members to improve conditions for women in four hard-to-reach communities, with the ultimate aim of saving lives.

 Supporting workers in Ghana and Kenya